Vision-Intelligence-Enabled Beam Tracking for Cross-Interface Optical Wireless Communication between Underwater and Low-Altitude Platforms: Introduction

-Although there are various advantages of relayed cross-interface communication, it suffers from complicated systems and requirements for pre-constructed facilities.
-Next-generation oceanic communication applications present new requirements in terms of diverse scenarios, mobility, deployment costs, and military security.
-Consequently, there is an urgent demand for direct cross-interface communication systems without relays that feature low system complexity, flexible deployment, and enhanced security.
-Optical signals possess the capability to propagate across medium interfaces, making OWC suitable for direct cross-interface communication requirements\cite{Underwater_and}.
-However, there still exist numerous challenges to its practical implementation.
+Despite the advantages of water-air direct cross-interface OWC, there still exist numerous challenges to its practical implementation.
 In addition to propagation attenuation, absorption and scattering losses\cite{Waving_Effect}, and noise interference\cite{Background_Noise}, the primary challenge faced by water-air OWC is beam misalignment resulting from optical path perturbations caused by the dynamic interface\cite{Underwater_and}.
-The effects of refraction across the interface and dynamics of the oceanic surface influence the optical propagation trajectory, subsequently affecting the line-of-sight (LOS) path between UUV and UAV, leading to reduction of signal reception intensity and stability.
+The effects of refraction across the interface and dynamics of the oceanic surface influence the optical propagation trajectory, subsequently affecting the line-of-sight path between UUV and UAV, leading to reduction of signal reception intensity and stability.
 To address this issue, various studies have implemented diverse methodologies to enhance the quality of cross-interface communication systems.
-Wide-beam LED transmitters have emerged as a straightforward solution, avoiding misalignment by its extensive spatial coverage of the optical beam\cite{Field_Demonstrations}\cite{Preliminary}.
-Further research implementing multi-input multi-output (MIMO) techniques to enhance transmission rate while supporting multi-unit transmission\cite{Real_time}\cite{Multi_user}.
+Wide-beam LED transmitters have emerged as a straightforward solution, avoiding misalignment by its extensive spatial coverage of the optical beam\cite{Field_Demonstrations,Preliminary}.
+Further research implementing multi-input multi-output techniques to enhance transmission rate while supporting multi-unit transmission\cite{Real_time}\cite{Multi_user}.
 Beam alignment has emerged as a widely acknowledged method for this challenge, which facilitates the maintenance of high-intensity optical communication path through dynamic adjustment of transceiver orientations in response to water-air interface variations.
 A method combining retro-reflector and photodiode (PD) array is applied for sensing the variation of the dynamic interface, while establishing a direct tracking link to compensate for the misalignment of the optical beam due to negative feedback\cite{Mitigation}.
-In addition, further research incorporates micro-electro-mechanical systems (MEMS) combined with PD array feedback to achieve more precise beam alignment which leads to an increase in receiving intensity\cite{Real-Time_Wave}.
+In addition, further research incorporates micro-electro-mechanical systems (MEMS) combined with PD array feedback to achieve more precise beam alignment leading to an increase in receiving intensity\cite{Real-Time_Wave}.
+With the advancement of artificial intelligence (AI), algorithms that address complex problems through artificial neural networks have been widely adopted.
+A beam tracking method aided by vision AI based on 2-dimensional convolutional neural network (CNN) has made progress in the water-air attenuation channel\cite{BeamTrackingAided2024}.
+Even though the CNN is used only for preprocessing to improve signal quality, it motivates applying neural networks to extract information reliably in challenging environments.
+Moreover, a transformer-based camera demodulator has been proposed, which recognizes and tracks the cross-interface optical signal by software processing\cite{Bubble}.
+Unsupervised learning has also been explored for this scenario.
+For example, deep reinforcement learning (DRL) based beam alignment approaches have been proposed \cite{Reinforcement_learning,Enabling_Reliable}, which move beyond traditional methods and enable passive beam tracking.